 Harvesting and extraction

 The essential oil content of the leaves increases as the flowers reach full bloom, therefore this is the ideal time for harvesting the plant.
 In Reunion, the cutting is done in the morning during dry sunny weather, usually by hand since the steep slopes where the crops are mainly grown are not conducive to mechanical harvesting.
 In areas where mechanical cutters can be used, the stalks are collected along with the leaves.
 Although there is very little oil content in the stalks, the leaves can not be harvested alone mechanically.

-Extraction is achieved by steam distillation of the leaves and stalks.
-The resulting essential oil is a pale olive-green colour with a sweet, leafy rosy fragrance with a minty and slightly fruity overtone.
+Extraction of geranium bourbon essential is achieved by steam distillation of the leaves and stalks.
+The resulting oil is a pale olive-green colour with a sweet, leafy rosy fragrance with a minty and slightly fruity overtone.
 Geranium Bourbon essential oil is considered a middle note in aromatherapy.

 Geranium Bourbon essential oil makes a welcome addition to any blend since it adds a lovely floral note, without the usual floral oil cost!
-Many aromatherapists prefer to use this geranium oil since it blends so easily with a very wide range of other oils.
-Try mixing it with basil, bergamot, black pepper, cedarwoods Atlas and Virginian, chamomile Roman, citronella, clary sage, clove, jasmine, juniper berry, lavender, neroli, patchouli, peppermint, petitgrain, rose, rosemary, sandalwood, vetiver and all citrus oils.
+Many aromatherapists prefer to use this geranium oil since it blends so easily with a very wide range of other essential oils.
+Try mixing it with basil, bergamot, black pepper, cedarwoods Atlas and cedarwood Virginian, chamomile Roman, citronella, clary sage, clove bud, jasmine, juniper berry, lavender, neroli, patchouli, peppermint, petitgrain, rose, rosemary, sandalwood, vetiver and all citrus oils.